vshymanskyy/StandWithUkraine/docs/Misconceptions.md

 ---

+⛔️ Russian Armed Forces are involved in a humanitarian mission
+✅ False.
+They are shooting rockets and huge bombs (inc. prohibited weapons) into residential areas of largest Ukrainian cities, killing countless civilians.

+---

+⛔️ Ukrainian Armed forces are shelling Ukrainian cities
+✅ False.
+Russia is trying to shift photo facts of shellings, shifting responsibility to the Ukrainian Armed Forces for shelling civilians.

+---

-⛔️ Ukrainian civilians are not eligible to make and use the ["Molotov cocktail" (petrol bomb)](https://en.wikipedia.org/wiki/Molotov_cocktail)
+⛔️ Ukrainian civilians are not eligible to make and use the ["Molotov cocktail"](https://en.wikipedia.org/wiki/Molotov_cocktail) (petrol bomb)
 ✅ False.
 Ukraine officially allowed making and using such bombs against invaders.
 Russian soldiers are scared to be destroyed by civilans using those DIY bombs.

 ---